open-contracting/standard/docs/guidance/map/related_processes.md

 NSS issues a [contract notice](https://ted.europa.eu/udl?uri=TED:NOTICE:478648-2019:TEXT:EN:HTML) (tender notice), inviting suppliers to participate in the framework agreement.
 The tender notice specifies that the framework agreement is with a single operator.
 The framework agreement is not open, since the tender notice does not specify that the procurement involves the setting up of a dynamic purchasing system.
 The framework agreement is for a single buyer, since the tender notice specifies only one contracting authority.

-The notice is modelled as an OCDS release with a `tag` of ‘tender’ and the following properties:
+The notice is modelled as an OCDS release with a `tag` of 'tender' and the following properties:

 * The techniques extension is declared in the package metadata.
 * Since this contracting process is for the set-up of a framework agreement, `tender.techniques.hasFrameworkAgreement` is set to `true`.